H.org

 Generating goldens

-to exist and match the pumped widget under test.
+Once you have a few tests set up and ready to go, you will find that if you run flutter test, your tests will fail.
+This is because the matcher above is expecting goldens/widget.png to exist and match the pumped widget under test.
 It's still good to run the tests first just to make sure they're being picked up correctly.

-Generate goldens by adding the --update-goldens
+Generate goldens by adding the --update-goldens argument:

 flutter test --update-goldens

-The test suite will run through all tests and create goldens at the path supplied to matchesGoldenFile()
+The test suite will run through all tests and create goldens at the path supplied to matchesGoldenFile().

 You will need to repeat this process any time there are changes to the widget.
 However, don't just blindly update the goldens, always check to make sure the change was intended.